astraut-solutions/easy-risk-register/docs/architecture/architecture-diagrams.md

 ## Executive Summary

-The Easy Risk Register is designed as a privacy-focused, client-side risk management application that operates entirely in the browser.
-The architecture emphasizes data privacy, performance, and usability while maintaining a clean separation of concerns for maintainability and future extensibility.
+Easy Risk Register is an online-first, privacy-focused risk management application.
+Core risk register data is stored in Supabase (Postgres) and accessed via serverless APIs (`/api/*`), with workspace isolation enforced by Supabase RLS.

+Note: this document contains a mix of implementation-aligned diagrams and earlier “local-first” design diagrams.
+Where diagrams mention LocalStorage as the system of record, treat them as legacy and prefer `docs/technical-architecture.md` + `docs/guides/security/auth-workspace-scoping-baseline.md` for the current architecture.

 ### High-Level Architecture Diagram